 Belmont offers courses in financial and managerial accounting, macroeconomics and microeconomics, calculus, and statistics in a variety of formats to meet various student schedules.
 The School will also help advise incoming students regarding other institutional avenues to fulfilling program prerequisites.
 Students may enroll in such courses at any regionally accredited college or university.
-Contact The Massey School office prior to enrolling in prerequisites to ensure the appropriate courses are taken that will meet Massey requirements (615-460-6480).
+Contact The Massey School prior to enrolling in prerequisites to ensure courses meet the requirements (615-460-6480).

 ACC 2410.
 Accounting Principles I (3 hrs).
 An introduction to financial accounting concepts.
 A study of the accounting cycles of service organizations and merchandisers emphasizing the recording of business transactions, and the preparation of financial statements for such organizations.
 Emphasis is also placed on the accounting principles relating to the measurement, valuation and reporting of assets, liabilities and equity, and related internal control considerations.